Discover your life’s purpose, uncover your calling, and find a cause to believe in. Learn to establish a vision and value statement for your life.

 Be known as a person of your word; honest, diligent, and consistent.
 In so doing you will quickly earn respect and trust from others.

-Purpose to use your words to build up and encourage yourself and others, or the very least do not tear down.
+Be mindful of the words you speak towards others and yourself.
+Purpose to use your words to build up and encourage yourself and others, at the very least do not discourage or tear down.

-Stand up and speak up for those who cannot.
-Find a cause that you can champion and join the work by giving gladly.
-This is usually found at the intersection of passion and compassion.
+Stand up, speak up and act on behalf of those who cannot.
+Find a cause that you can champion and join the work.
+This cause is usually found at the intersection of your passion and compassion.

 Pick your battles wisely.
-Develop and exercise discernment in knowing how to engage in conflict.
+Develop and exercise discernment in knowing how to engage in conflict well.
 Ask yourself: Do I need to get involved?
 If so, why, when, and how?

 Look for activities and opportunities that make you laugh, preferably with others.
 Laughter is good medicine; for the mind, body and soul.